TactilityProject/Tactility/Documentation/ideas.md

 - DTS: support for #defines
 - DTS: support for aliases
 - SPI kernel driver
-- iomux kernel driver
 - Kernel concepts for ELF loading (generic approach for GUI apps, console apps, libraries).
 - Fix glitches when installing app via App Hub with 4.3" Waveshare
 - TCA9534 keyboards should use interrupts
 - GT911 drivers should use interrupts if it's stable
 - Fix Cardputer (original): use LV_KEY_NEXT and _PREV in keyboard mapping instead of encoder driver hack (and check GPIO app if it then hangs too)
-- Logging with a function that uses std::format
 - Expose http::download() and main dispatcher to TactiltyC.
 - External app loading: Check the version of Tactility and check ESP target hardware to check for compatibility Check during installation process, but also when starting (SD card might have old app install from before Tactility OS update)